tilburgsciencehub/music-to-scrape/README.md

 - Open terminal
 - Go to the `flask_app` folder inside the repository
 - Run the following command: `gunicorn main:app --bind 127.0.0.1:8000`
+- If you want to the Flask connection, press Ctrl + c in the terminal to quit.

 ## How to change the data
 - Clone repository locally